niusia-ua/embroidery-studio/DEVELOPMENT.md

 2. [Rust](https://rust-lang.org/tools/install) and [Node.js](https://nodejs.org/en/download).

    We are using the latest stable Rust version and the latest LTS Node.js version.
+   Also, we are using the nightly Rust edition for running its tooling with unstable features.

 3. [Cargo Tauri CLI](https://tauri.app/reference/cli).